spike1292/rxjs-typescript-training/readme.md

 In the `src` directory there is an `index.ts` and a `count.ts` file.
 The `counter.ts` file countains a class you will use to implement the counter view.
 The `index.ts` file contains the starting situation, you will expand this file to implement the counter.

-> Every step in the project has an accompanying file in which the implementation is done up untill that point.
+> Every step in the project has an accompanying file in which a possible result of that step is provided.
 If you get stuck or need idea's you can always take a look at those files.

 The goal of this project is to implement all of the following functionality: